Where your donation goes

 - While the host does pay a site fee to bring The Wall That Heals to their community, it does not cover the majority of the costs to keep The Wall That Heals on the road

-- Partnered with schools and teachers in Prince William County, Virginia to teach 754 students about service members on The Wall and the history of the Vietnam Veterans Memorial.
+- Partnered with schools and teachers in Prince William County, Virginia to teach more than 1,800 students about service members on The Wall and the history of the Vietnam Veterans Memorial through our Traveling Trunk program.

 - Customized our educational curriculum to meet New York state standards, which now is the recommended resource for teachers incorporating information about Vietnam in their classrooms.